lauragarrison87/vis-redesign-figma/readme.md

 # Visualization Redesign

 BEFORE creating your plot, determine:
 - **What message** is important to me to communicate, to **whom**, and **why**?
 - What data do I want to show?
 Can I show it in one chart, or do I need to facet it out to help manage the visual complexity of the story that I want to tell?

 For instance, in this example, I want to share a visual about the total computation needed to train popular AI vision systems according to academic/industry affiliation, ultimately to a lay audience.
 I want to show how industry may have lagged at first, but has since surpassed academic efforts in computational power.

+Below are some basic steps to consider for jazzing up your visualization into a detailed science graphic that communicates a message, using Figma.
+Note, these steps can also be applied directly in code as well, but it can take longer, and for me, I have found that I like the visual interface to quickly and easily prototype my visuals.
-1. Create your base plot in your tool of choice (I like to use vega-altair, but anything that will allow you to eventally save out a svg file works)
+1. Create your base plot in your tool of choice (I like to use vega-altair, but anything that will allow you to eventually save out a svg file works)
     - First attempt to show my data
     - On the y-axis, I’m showing the total computation in petaFLOP, with no real information on what that means, which is a problem for my target audience.
     - On the x-axis, I’m showing publication date by year of the system, and using color to map each system to its domain, shown in this legend at the top right.
 U